Possibly in Michigan: Plot

 Two women, Sharon and Janice, are shopping at an empty department store for perfume, followed by a man in a mask, mouth agape, wearing a black suit.
 Both women are said to have a reputation for attracting violent men and making the violence seem to be the man's idea.
-Arthur (credited as "Prince Charming"), the man following them, is introduced as sharing the same inclinations as Sharon and Janice: Violence and perfume.
+Arthur (credited as "Prince Charming"), the man following them, is introduced as sharing the same inclinations as Sharon and Janice: violence and perfume.

-Janice notices Arthur, and both women flee the department store.
+Janice notices Arthur, recognizing him as someone she may have met in Michigan, and both women flee the department store.
 Sharon and Janice part ways after driving home, as Arthur follows them and stands outside Sharon's house, waiting for Janice to leave.
 A voiceover explains that Arthur has worn so many masks that he has forgotten who he is.
 "He imagined himself a frog, turned into a prince charming."
 He approaches the front door, appearing as a normal man, and rings the doorbell.

-Janice is seen shooting at various masked figures at her home, each moving to a different spot after she shoots.
+Janice is seen shooting at various masked figures at her home; the instant she shoots one, it disappears, and another appears in a different spot.
 Sharon, asleep, wakes up and goes to answer her door.
 When she sees who it is, she immediately drops to the ground and calls Janice on the phone.
-While they speak on the phone, Arthur picks up a stone from Sharon's yard, revealing a rotting mask beneath it, and shatters the bedroom window and breaks in, leaving glass and worms on her bed.
+While they speak on the phone, Arthur picks up a stone from Sharon's yard, revealing a rotting mask beneath it.
+He shatters the bedroom window and breaks in, leaving glass and worms on her bed.
 Janice is seen shooting at more masked figures.
-As Sharon describes Arthur's appearance to Janice on the phone, he unexpectedly comes up behind Sharon and says, "the better to eat you with, my dear," in a distorted voice.
+As Sharon describes Arthur's appearance to Janice on the phone, he unexpectedly comes up behind Sharon and says, "the better to eat you with, my dear", in a distorted voice.
 Sharon turns around as Arthur kisses her.

-Repeatedly pushing Sharon onto her bed, Arthur claims that she has two options: He will either eat her immediately or slowly dismember her, then eat her, claiming to do so for love.
+Repeatedly pushing Sharon onto her bed, Arthur claims that she has two options: he will either eat her immediately or slowly dismember her, then eat her, claiming to do so for love; she protests, but he seems to ignore her.
 Janice shoots another masked figure and arrives at Sharon's front door.
 Arthur, now holding a knife, pins Sharon to her bed and begins choking her.
 He tells her that he has done this to six other women.
 Janice aims her pistol at Arthur and fatally shoots him.
 Sharon gets up and looks at Arthur's corpse in disgust.

 The women lay Arthur's body out atop spread newspapers and begin to dismember him, making soup from his body parts.
 Nude, the women eat his remaining limbs, feeding scraps to their dog.
 While the two smoke cigarettes, Janice notices another masked man outside the window.
-She signals to Sharon as the figure hides before Sharon can see.
-After eating, the women wrap Arthur’s bones in newspapers and throw them into a trash bag.
+She signals to Sharon, but the figure hides before Sharon can see.
+After eating, the women wrap Arthur's bones in newspapers and throw them into a trash bag.
 After putting the bag on the curb, a garbage truck comes and collects it, destroying the evidence.